-Before we get in detail in knowing the answer to the question – how long do mosquito bites last, let us look in detail about mosquitoes first.
+Before we get into the detail in knowing the answer to the question – how long do mosquito bites last, let us look in detail at mosquitoes first.

 Nearly 700 million people get a mosquito-borne illness each year resulting in over one million deaths.

-A mosquito is a family of tiny, midge-like flies called as Culicidae.
-Some species are completely helpful to humanity or harmless whereas some of them are nuisance for the reason that they intake blood from the living vertebrates counting human beings.
+A mosquito is a family of tiny, midge-like flies called Culicidae.
+Some species are completely helpful to humanity or harmless, whereas some are a nuisance because they intake blood from living vertebrates, counting human beings.
 The female mosquito species are often blood-consuming pests.
-While feeding on human’s blood, they transmit tremendously dangerous livestock diseases like:
+While feeding on human blood, they transmit tremendously dangerous livestock diseases like:

 - Yellow Fever